Which resources are useful depend on what you know about the person:

 They were born / baptised / married / died in Hong Kong ...

 - For a fee you can request searches of the government's register.
 Here are the relevant government web pages to request a search for births, deaths, or marriages.
+Jill has written about applying for a death certificate.
 Christine Thomas also has some notes about the process.

 - In the case of baptism / marriage / death, their church would probably have records too.
 Here are links to records for: St John's Cathedral (includes the Peak Chapel).